Sohaila-M/ML-Models-Hands-on/README.md

 # 🧠 Machine Learning Models – Hands-On Labs

-This repository contains my hands-on work from a machine learning course, where I implemented a variety of ML models using real-world datasets.
+This repository contains my hands-on work from a machine learning course at National Telecommunication Institute (NTI) as a part of the big data engineering track , where I implemented a variety of ML models using real-world datasets.
 Each notebook covers the full pipeline: data preprocessing, model training, evaluation, and visualization where applicable.

 > ⚙️ All projects are written in Python, primarily using **scikit-learn**, **matplotlib**, and **seaborn**.
 One notebook demonstrates usage with **PySpark**.